sthi-1005/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-**Opporunities for Improvement:** The dataset was sufficiently small to not require the conversion of range to table and also to not require the use of dynamic formulas.
+Opporunities for Improvement: the dataset was sufficiently small to not require the conversion of range to table and also to not require the use of dynamic formulas.
+If the dataset was larger and the analysis required was more complex, it would be better.

 ## Results